mattmole/mattmole.github.io/about.markdown

 ---
 layout: page
-title: Page Title
+title: about
-description: This is the page description.
+description:
-background: '/PATH_TO_IMAGE'
+background: '/images/bg.jpg'
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)